 January 31st, 2014: Notification of acceptance

 The Elsevier Neural Networks special issue on Affective and Cognitive Learning Systems for Big Social Data Analysis will consist of papers on novel methods and techniques that further develop and apply big data analysis tools and techniques in the context of opinion mining and sentiment analysis.
 Some papers may survey various aspects of the topic.
 The balance between these will be adjusted to maximize the issue's impact.
 All articles are expected to successfully negotiate the standard review procedures for Elsevier Neural Networks.

 • Amir Hussain, University of Stirling (UK)

-• Erik Cambria, National University of Singapore (Singapore)
+• Erik Cambria, Nanyang Technological University (Singapore)

 • Bjoern Schuller, Technical University of Munich (Germany)